Writing Center Policies and Procedures

 - Students with online appointments are expected to treat tutors with appropriate courtesy.

 - Students who are not able to use online tutoring to revise a paper may be asked to use face-to-face tutoring.

 - All tutors will provide competent, friendly, courteous service.

 - Tutors will work with students in a conversational manner on any aspect of a paper from brainstorming to grammar and citation.

-- Tutors will not write, edit, or proofread papers for students.
+- Tutors will not write on, edit, or proofread papers for students.
 This applies to face-to-face and online tutoring.

 - In general, tutors will work on only one writing assignment during a session.